Sterling firm at seven-year high against weakening euro

-LONDON, Jan 16 (Reuters) - Sterling rose to a seven-year high against a weakened euro on Friday as expectations grew that the European Central Bank would resort to further monetary easing next week.
+LONDON, Jan 16 (Reuters) - Sterling held near a seven-year high against a weakened euro on Friday as expectations grew that the European Central Bank would resort to further monetary easing next week.

 The euro was also nursing losses after the Swiss National Bank’s surprising decision to scrap its three-year-old cap on the franc’s value against the euro, which left currency investors reeling.

-The SNB has been a major buyer of euros and had stepped up its foreign exchange intervention in the past few weeks as it defended its 1.20 francs-per-euro cap, to prevent the Swiss currency from appreciating.
+The SNB has been a major big buyer of euros and had stepped up its foreign exchange intervention in the past few weeks as it defended its 1.20-francs-per-euro cap, to prevent the Swiss currency from appreciating.

-But with the cap abandoned, a big support for the euro has gone.
+But with the cap abandoned, a big support for the euro - it has very few left - has gone.

-As such, the euro struck a seven-year trough versus the pound at 75.96 pence, down 0.6 percent on the day.
-It was on track for its worst weekly losses in almost a year.
+As such, the euro hovered near a seven-year trough versus the pound at 76.28 pence struck on Thursday.
+It was last trading at 76.38 pence, down 0.3 percent on the day.

 Traders are speculating that the SNB knew that the European Central Bank was set to introduce a quantitative easing programme at its policy meeting next week, and that this prospect was acting as a drag on the euro.